-A 730 evaluation is not just for court ordered psychological evaluations in child custody cases
+A 730 evaluation is not just for child custody cases

 Notice Evidence Code 730 does not limit its application to a particular type of matter.
 A 730 evaluation applies to any "fact or matter to which the expert evidence is or may be required."
 That means the Court may appoint a 730 evaluator for any issue the judge believes expert witness testimony may be helpful.